Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Final Comments

 \section{Final Comments}

-The integrality gap for standard $\JRPD$ LP relaxation is between 1.245 and 1.574.
-We conjecture that neither bound is tight, but that the refined distribution for the tally game given here is essentially optimal, so that improving the upper bound will require a different approach.
+The integrality gap for the standard $\JRPD$ LP relaxation is between 1.245 and 1.574.
+We conjecture that neither bound is tight.
+Although we do not have a formal proof, we believe that our refined distribution for the tally game given here is optimal: it was optimized under the assumption that it never generates more than two samples, and allowing more than two samples, according to our calculations, can only increase the value of $\statistic \distribution$.
+Thus improving the upper bound will likely require a different approach.

-There is a simple algorithm for $\JRPD$ that provides a $(1,2)$-approximation, in the following sense: its warehouse order cost is not larger than that in the optimum, while its retailer order cost is at most twice that in the optimum \cite{jrp-deadlines-nonner}.
-One can then try to balance the two approaches by choosing each algorithm with a certain probability.
-This simple approach does not improve the ratio.
-But it may be possible to achieve a better ratio if, instead of using our algorithm as presented, we appropriately adjust the probability distribution.
+There is a simple algorithm for $\JRPD$ that provides a $(1,2)$-approximation, meaning that its warehouse order cost is not larger than that in the optimum, while its retailer order cost is at most twice that in the optimum \cite{jrp-deadlines-nonner}.
+One can combine that algorithm and the one here by choosing each algorithm with a certain probability.
+This simple approach does not improve the approximation ratio, but it may be possible to do so if, instead of using the algorithm presented here, one appropriately adjusts the probability distribution.

-If we parametrize $\JRPD$ by the maximum number $p$ of demand periods of each retailer, its complexity status is essentially resolved: for $p\ge 3$ the problem is $\APX$-hard \cite{jrp-deadlines-nonner}, while for $p\le 2$ it can be solved in polynomial time (by a greedy algorithm for $p=1$ and dynamic programming for $p=2$).
-In case of equal-length demand periods, we showed that the problem is $\APX$-hard for $p\ge 4$, but the case $p=3$ remains open, and it would be nice to settle this case as well.
-We conjecture that in this case the problem is $\NP$-complete.
+The computational complexity of general $\JRPD$, as a function of the maximum number $p$ of demand periods of each retailer, is essentially resolved: for $p\ge 3$ the problem is $\APX$-hard \cite{jrp-deadlines-nonner}, while for $p\le 2$ it can be solved in polynomial time (for $p=1$ it can be solved with a greedy algorithm; for $p=2$ one can apply a dynamic programming algorithm similar to that used in the proof of \lref[Lemma]{lem:3-bounded-optimal}).
+For the case of equal-length demand periods, we showed that the problem remains $\APX$-hard for $p\ge 4$.
+It would be nice to settle the case $p=3$, which remains open.
+We conjecture that this case is also $\NP$-complete.

+Finally, we note that any LP-based algorithm for $\JRPD$ can be used as a building block for general $\JRP$ (with arbitrary waiting costs)~\cite{jrp-soda-2014}.
+The construction combines One-Sided Retailer Push and Two-Sided Retailer Push algorithms~\cite{jrp-owmr-levi-journal} with an appropriately crafted and scaled instance of $\JRPD$.
+By plugging our $1.574$-approximation to solve the $\JRPD$ instance, the algorithm of~\cite{jrp-soda-2014} yields a $1.791$-approximation for JRP.